How Common Is Bloat In German Shepherds?(Major Facts 2026)

 - Stomach tissue dies: Damage can occur within hours.

-- Toxins released: Can lead to shock.
+- Toxins released can lead to shock.

 - Heart problems: Arrhythmias are common in GDV.